homebodygym/homebodygym/pages/altcoins/how-to-buy-iota.md

 However, the greater difficulty in buying means that greater profit may be reaped if an obscure altcoin explodes onto the crypto scene.

-This guide will explain everything you need to know in order to buy IOTA, an altcoin based on a new technology called the Tangle.
+**This guide will explain everything you need to know in order to buy IOTA**, an altcoin based on a new technology called the Tangle.

 ## IOTA Overview